 This event, which academic Sally Young calls the “the July 12 incident,” has been described as “indicative of the emerging crisis in professional journalism as the traditional ‘gatekeeping’ prerogatives of large media organisations are challenged in an age of Web 2.0 technologies and internet journalism.”

 Maybe.
-It led, I believe, to the resignation from the paper of blogger Tim Dunlop, after his post in response was pulled.
+It led, I believe, to the resignation from the paper of blogger Tim Dunlop, after his response was pulled from the Oz’s website.

 Since then, editorials like that have become a regular feature of the paper, only these days the target is Twitter.